The next stage of my series of skin adventures brought me back to the skin clinic to try out the very fancy and futuristic-sounding Laser Genesis.

 Laser Genesis claims

-After a series of treatment, Laser Genesis claims to produce some fantastic results.
-Substantial scientific research has shown it to produce new collagen and improve the tone, texture and appearance of skin.
+Laser Genesis claims to produce some fantastic results after a series of fairly non-invasive treatments.
+Substantial scientific research has shown it to stimulate the production of new collagen and improve the tone, texture and appearance of skin.

 Though it seems there’s something for everyone in this laser, it’s especially good in cases of: